joshbruce/fourth-earth-raw/public/content.md

 Characters include anything in the setting that can be personified by the player(s).

+Guidelines:

+1. Should include at least 1 broader classification to group similar characters; female, elderly, elf.
+2. Should favor nurture over nature regarding learnable qualities.
+3. Should be played by same player with every appearance; unless players have agreed on alternatives (see "Player pacts" section).
+4. Should have a unique name to distinguish characters from one another.

 Implementation:

-1. Must include a name that easily distinguishes one character from another.
-2. Must have 1 or more life batteries (see “Life batteries” section).
+1. Must have 1 or more life batteries (see “Life batteries” section).
-3. Should include at least 1 broader classification to group the character with characters of a similar type (female, elderly, elf).
-4. Should favor nurture over nature regarding learnable qualities.
-5. Should be played by the same player with every appearance; unless players have previously agreed on alternatives (see "Player pacts" section).

 Consider:

-Cally the earthworm, for example.
+Cally the earthworm with a health battery, for example.

 At this point, a basic Fourth Earth RAW character is created.

 ### Life batteries

-Life batteries represent a character's overall life force and store battery points.
+Life batteries represent a character's overall life force using battery points.

 Guidelines:

-1. Each battery should have the same number of maximum battery points.
+1. Each battery should have the same maximum battery points.
 2. When all (or one) life battery is reduced to and remains 0, the character should be considered dead.
 3. Keep the number of life batteries minimal as each life battery increases administrative overhead and tends to reduce tension in action performance.
 4. Life batteries should recharge; usually in multiple ways.